ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     dst  | 0  1  2  3  4  5  6  7  8  9  A  B  C  D  E  F 10 ... |
          +-------------------------------------------------------+

 The situation would be reversed.
-A consumer accessing dst[8] would reference the first byte of R0 but when a consumer accesses dst[2], it would reference the unsigned int located R0+2.
+The consumer accessing dst[8] would now reference the first byte of R2, but when accessing dst[2], it would reference the unsigned int located at R0+2.

 An overlay can also be used to create a composite location without using `DW_OP_piece`.
 For example GPUs often store doubles in two